FRITZ!Box 6810 LTE Service - Knowledge Base

 Using an Android smartphone or tablet in the FRITZ!Box home network

 You can easily connect an Android smartphone or tablet to the wireless network (WiFi) of your FRITZ!Box.
-The Android device can then access the Internet and be used to conduct calls over the FRITZ!Box, or it can be used as a playback device for music, video, and image files in the FRITZ!Box home network.
+The Android device can then access the Internet, be used to conduct calls over the FRITZ!Box, and it can be used as a playback device for multimedia contents such as photos, videos, or music.

 Note:Here we show you how to connect an Android device to the FRITZ!Box using Google Nexus 4 with Android 4.4.2 as an example.

 The FRITZ!Box is configured as a DHCP server in the factory settings.
 If you disabled the FRITZ!Box's DHCP server, configure the following settings:

 - Click "Home Network" in the FRITZ!Box user interface.

 - Click "Network" in the "Home Network" menu.